MetaMask/metamask-extension/docs/ssh-to-circleci.md

 ### Notes:

+This procedure was based on the documentation from CircleCI, which does not work as written [here](https://circleci.com/docs/browser-testing/#interacting-with-the-browser-over-vnc).

+> [!WARNING]
-- **Warning:** Be careful with parallelism.
+> - Be careful with parallelism.
 If you run "Rerun job with SSH" on a job that has `parallelism: 24`, it will rerun all 24 VMs with SSH.
-- **Warning:** The original E2E tests are probably still running in the background, but they are not displayed in the VNC window.
+> - The original E2E tests are probably still running in the background, but they are not displayed in the VNC window.
 You may want to kill their process.
 In a future version, we may be able to display them in VNC.
-- This procedure was based on the documentation from CircleCI, which does not work as written https://circleci.com/docs/browser-testing/#interacting-with-the-browser-over-vnc_